kauffecup/kauffecup.github.io/_posts/2016-01-29-react-web-native-codesharing.markdown

 Let me just say right off the bat that React Native/React wasn't designed to be a "write once, run everywhere" framework.
 Facebook constantly calls it a "learn once, write everywhere" framework - the idea being that you tailor your implementation to the platform you're writing for.
+That said, you can still share a great deal of logic between your applications.

 In this post I'll be discussing how you can take a more "middle of the road" approach between these mentalities.
 We'll be sharing all the application logic